waleed253/Iris-flower-dataset-using-pandas-library/README.md

 The source code is in Untitled.ipynb.
-IRIS>csv contain iris flower dataset in csv format.
+IRIS.csv contain iris flower dataset in csv format.